tonymullen/TonyMullen-Book/Readme.md

 git push origin master --tags
 ```

-**Always ensure that your code is working before committing it.** You should be manually testing your work **frequently** so that you don't write too much code to quickly debug it if it's not working properly.
+Always ensure that your code is working before committing it and before adding more code.
+You should be manually testing your work frequently so that you don't write too much code to quickly debug it if it's not working properly.
+In general, `nodemon` should be running all the time as you develop, and you should stop and fix anything that makes your server stop working **immediately**.
+If come to me for troubleshooting help, you can expect me to ask you what you've done since the last time the application was working. **You will make more work for yourself if you keep adding to broken code.**

 ## Chapter notes